Soap2G/atlas-opendata-infrastructure/slides.md

 :: title ::

+# TS (Transformation System)
-# Productions and Dataset management
+### For productions and Dataset management

-- A *Data Processing* **transformation** (e.g. Simulation, Merge, DataReconstruction...) creates jobs in the WMS (and re-sumbit them, and destroy them).​
+- A *Data Processing* **transformation** (e.g. Simulation, Merge, DataReconstruction...) creates jobs in the WMS (and re-sumbit them if needed, eventually destroy them).​

 - A *Data Manipulation* **transformation** replicates, or remove, data from storage elements.

 :: content ::

 <span class="bg-cyan-100 text-cyan-600 p-4 border-l-6 border-2 border-cyan-400 rounded-lg pl-8 pr-8 w-full block">
-    The Transformation System (TS) is used to automate common tasks related to production activities.
+    The TS is used to automate common tasks related to production activities.
 It can handle thousands of productions, millions of files and jobs.
 </span>

 &nbsp;